 Kerrfu responded, ‘I do not believe the prophesy stones are so solid, yet they might allude to possibilities that if given the right circumstances, and proper training, can be self-fulfilling.
 Is this not how the Sunborn Child came so long ago?’

 The girl began to cry.
-Empress clicked her tongue in disdain, ‘The human girl is weak and hungry Kerrfu.
+Empress chirped in disdain, ‘The human girl is weak and hungry Kerrfu.
 She has no time for silly riddles.
 It will take many years of training to make her strong and powerful as the prophesies profess the Newborn will be.
 She may stay for now, but only under my supervision.
-Please, go find something to feed her with.’
+Please, go and find something to feed her with.’

 Kerrfu bowed five times and sang, ‘I will feed her puddings and vegetables.
 Someday she will eat of her own kill.
 Who can feed her broken soul?’
 Kerrfu enshrouded the little girl in her robes and backed away from the orange light, talons scraping the stony ground.
 Moonlight entered, a sharp crimson knife cutting the orange haze in two.
 The closing of the curtains placed the moonlight back in its sheath.